-The opposite is to Wok Hay is oily vegetables that appear to have almost been steamed in the wok.
+The opposite of wok hay would be something like soggy, oily vegetables that appear to have almost been steamed in the wok.

-Chinese cooks say the first step in achieving Wok Hay is in making sure the wok is very hot before adding the oil.
-Other elements include very high heat, and a well-seasoned wok.
+Cooks say the first step in achieving wok hay is in making sure the wok is very hot before adding the oil.
+Other elements include continued very high heat, and a well-seasoned wok.